aureliijavinke/ct-swinunetr-segmentation/README.md

 ground truth segmentation
 predicted segmentation
 binary label comparison

+## Notes on Results

+The model uses a pretrained SwinUNETR backbone without fine-tuning on the provided spinal CT dataset.

+As a result:

+- Predictions are noisy and not anatomically accurate
+- The segmentation head is not adapted to this dataset
+- Performance is limited without training

+This project demonstrates:
+- correct data loading
+- MONAI pipeline usage
+- SwinUNETR inference workflow
+- 3D medical image handling

-nearby slice comparison
+Fine-tuning would significantly improve results. nearby slice comparison

 Example output figures should be saved in the results/ folder.